Living in Free Union, VA | Toby Beavers Realtor Guide

 9. Vacant view lots and woodlots sold for custom homes and retreats.
 Land with views remains scarce and valuable.

 10. Renovated older homes on larger lots that pair character with modern conveniences.
-These are popular with buyers looking for move-in ready country homes.
+These are popular with buyers looking for move-in-ready country homes.

 For live inventory, you can always browse current options on my site for categories like Free Union luxury homes for sale and Free Union land for sale.